MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-queues.md

 ### Teams

 A queue can include team configuration to have the match service assign players to teams.
-Additional team specific rules can be used to control how team assignment is done.
+Additional team-specific rules can be used to control how team assignment is done.
 Furthermore, the match service will ensure that players matching together in the same ticket are not assigned to different teams.

 You can have 2 or more teams defined in a queue.

-+ **Team name** - Name used for this team.
++ **Team name** - The name used for this team.
 Team names are between 1 and 64 characters long (inclusive) and are case-sensitive.
 They are alphanumeric, plus underscores and hyphens, and start with a letter or number.
 In addition they must be unique within a queue.
 + **Team size** - Minimum and maximum number of players that can be on the team.
 Matchmaking will try to form teams with as many players as possible up to the maximum.

 Besides defining the teams and their sizes, additional rules can be enabled to help with how to handle teams in matchmaking.
 See [below](#team-rule-types) for information on team-specific rules.

 ## Rule configuration

 Rules may be optionally defined for a queue.
 When configured, they help the matchmaking algorithm determine which tickets should match together.
-Each rule applies to a single attribute in the player's metadata.
+Each rule applies to a single attribute in the player metadata.
 You can have a maximum of 20 rules defined for a single queue.

 There are many types of rules.
 Each contains some common configurable elements, as well as elements that are specific to that particular type of rule.
 In addition, many rules allow an expansion, in which the rules become less restrictive over time.